JeffThomas/Juno/README.md

 # Juno
-Juno is a computer language experimentation kit.
-It's meant to provide a handy starting point from which you can build your own scripping language or experiment with ideas.
+Juno is a programming language experimentation kit.
+It's meant to provide a handy starting point from which you can build your own scripting language or experiment with ideas.
 Juno will provide a number of starting languages that you can use as a starting point for your own language with no need to implement the basics, such as parsing and evaluating expressions.